senseofeternity/drozdov/_pages/index.md

 [2] Drozdov, P.; Lukyanenko, A. The Density of Matter as a Cosmic Time in the Friedmann’s Expanding Universe. _A volume of XLVIII "Week of Science SPbPU" conference proceedings._ **2019**, pp. 245–247.
 (In Russian).

 # Honors/Awards
-• Math4Phys scholarship (Université Bourgogne Franche-Comté, 2022 – Present)
+‣ Math4Phys scholarship (Université Bourgogne Franche-Comté, 2022 – Present) <br>
-• ISITE-BFC scholarship (Université Bourgogne Franche-Comté, 2021 – 2022)
+‣ ISITE-BFC scholarship (Université Bourgogne Franche-Comté, 2021 – 2022) <br>
-• Stipend for good academic performance given by Peter the Great St. Petersburg Polytechnic University (2018-2021)
+‣ Stipend for good academic performance given by Peter the Great St. Petersburg Polytechnic University (2018-2021)

 # Welcome! 🌱